CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 The poorly fit samples are all from 2015 and 2016, warm season.
-It is possible the fit for those years is affected by the prevalence of winter samples, with the unbalanced sampling history biasing estimates.
+It is possible the fit for those years is affected by the prevalence of winter samples, with the unbalanced sampling history biasing estimates for the entire year.

 ### Marginal Means